scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

    In [151]: ring_slot.plot_s_smith();

-Or plot a pair of s-parameters individually,
+Or plot a pair of s-parameters individually, in log magnitude

 .. ipython::